pbiecek/xai_resources/README.md

 * [Interpretability is Harder in the Multiclass Setting: Axiomatic Interpretability for Multiclass Additive Models](https://arxiv.org/pdf/1810.09092.pdf); Xuezhou Zhang, Sarah Tan, Paul Koch, Yin Lou, Urszula Chajewska, Rich Caruana; (...)
 We then develop a post-processing technique (API) that provably transforms pretrained additive models to satisfy the interpretability axioms without sacrificing accuracy.
 The technique works not just on models trained with our algorithm, but on any multiclass additive model.
 We demonstrate API on a 12-class infant-mortality dataset. (...)
 Initially for Generalized additive models (GAMs).

+* [Statistical Paradises and Paradoxes in Big Data](https://statistics.fas.harvard.edu/files/statistics-2/files/statistical_paradises_and_paradoxes_in_big_data_.pdf); Xiao-Li Meng; (...)
+Paradise gained or lost?
+Data quality-quantity tradeoff. (“Which one should I trust more: a 1% survey with 60% response rate or a non-probabilistic dataset covering 80% of the population?”); Data Quality × Data Quantity × Problem Difficulty;

 ### 2017

 * [Detecting concept drift in data streams using model explanation](https://www.researchgate.net/publication/320177686_Detecting_concept_drift_in_data_streams_using_model_explanation); Jaka Demšar, Zoran Bosnic; Interesting use case for explainers - PDP like explainers are used to identify concept drift.